daltonscharff/site-monitor/README.md

 # site-monitor
-Sends a text message when a website changes
+Sends an alert via text message and/or email when a site's content changes.